x123/kdy-iss/docs/kdy-safety.md

 come to harm OR property will be damaged, *always* prioritize the safety of persons.
 Things can be replaced, people can not.

-A common mistake that beginners make is to try to stop the boat from coming into contact with a piling or other vessel by using their feet, hands, or fingers.
+A common mistake that beginners make is to try to stop a boat from coming into contact with a piling or other vessel by using their feet, hands, or fingers.
 The sheer momentum of these vessels will surprise you and will result in injury, so use fenders instead of limbs.

 # Secure footing and staying onboard

-Staying onboard and preventing falls is critical on any yacht, and the DS37 is no different.
+Staying onboard and preventing falls is critical on any yacht.
 Always follow _"one hand for the boat, one hand for yourself"_ as you move around on the yacht.
 Stay low, move methodically, and avoid rushing, running, or jumping.
-Being an older yacht the non-skid on the deck is not as aggressive and "grippy" as on a newer vessel, so take care.
 Quality sailing boots or shoes that provide adequate grip are important, but need not expensive.
 Avoid stepping on lines or sails, as both are common causes of slips or falls.
 Bad enough if you fall and hurt yourself, but worse to fall overboard.

 !!! note